How Much Does It Cost To Go Cruising?

 The number one question I get asked is “How much does it cost to go cruising and live aboard full time?”
 The answer is very much along the lines of “how long is a piece of string” because there are so many variables to consider.
 How often do I like to eat out?
 Do I drink alcohol only on board or do I go to the bar ashore and be social?
 Is my boat new and well maintained or does she need a bit of an upgrade and some tender loving maintenance?
 Do I live in a marina 24/7/365 or do I get out and about?

 These are only a few of life's questions that dramatically change the equation.
-I suppose the only answer I can give you is to share my experience on how much it costs me live this lifestyle.
+I suppose the only answer I can give you is to share my experience on how much it costs me to live this lifestyle.

-I’m not financial advisor and this article should not be treated as financial advice.
+I’m not a financial advisor and this article should not be treated as financial advice.
 This is my own opinion and a rough guide to how I think about money, cruising and life in general.
 This article also assumes you already have a boat and you own it outright.
 So, let’s dive in.

-First and foremost, how do you define "success?"
+First and foremost, how do you define "success"?
 How do I know if I’m meeting my financial and lifestyle goals?
 For me, there is only one real measure and that is:

 "Real wealth is discretionary time."